ghoullier/zetapush-next-open-specification/1-bootstrap.md

   ├── README.md
   └── package.json
   ```
+- La dépendance à _@zetapush/core_ est installée
 - Mon application est prête et je suis prêt à utiliser les _Cloud Services_
 - J'ai un README.md avec les informations m'indiquant comment démarrer (utilisation de la CLI, les bonnes pratiques ZetaPush, les liens vers la documentation)
+- J'ai un exemple d'application front avec les fichiers `index.html` et `index.js`
 - La sortie de la console est la suivante :

 ```
 Welcome to ZetaPush !

 A new application named myApp was added to your account.
-Now you can use Cloud Services in your application.
+Now you can use the Cloud Services in your application.
 You can see the documentation here : https://console.zetapush.com/documentation

-To deploy your application you can use the command zeta push.
+To deploy your application you can use the command "zeta push".
 You have already an existing use of Cloud Service in front/index.js, test it !
 ```

 ---

 ### <a name="P01-BOOT04"></a> [P01-BOOT04] ETQ dev front je créé une application avec la CLI sans compte existant